Taking advantage of multiple scattering for Optical Reflection Tomography: Acknowledgments

 Since we had to solve an ill-posed inverse problem, longer training times were necessary.
-To ensure better convergence for method comparison, we fine-tuned the learning rate and trained until 1000 epochs.
-However, the reconstruction quality becomes acceptable around 400 epochs, even though the loss continues to decrease.
-The optimal learning rate was generally found to be around $\epsilon = 10^{-5}$.
-For adaptive methods, the coefficients were set as recommended in \textit{Kingma's et al} work \cite{kingma2014adam} $(\beta_1, \beta_2) = (0.9, 0.999)$.
-The best coefficient for the total variation loss was fine-tuned for each figure and was around $\tau = 0.1$.
-This regularization term was applied to the refractive index map normalized between 0 and 1.
-TV regularization and minimum regularization are not applied on the reflector because it allows better reconstruction of foreground objects. \\
+To ensure better convergence for method comparison, we fine-tuned the learning rate and trained until 2000 epochs for Figs. \ref{fig:fig4}-\ref{fig:fig5}.
+However, the reconstruction quality becomes acceptable around 500 epochs, even though the loss continues to decrease.
+An illustration of the convergence is presented Fig.\ref{fig:fig12}.